Barabási–Albert model: Algorithm

 where $k_i$ is the degree of node $i$ and the sum is made over all pre-existing nodes $j$ (i.e. the denominator results in twice the current number of edges in the network).
+This step can be performed by first uniformly sampling one edge, then sampling one of the two vertices on the edge.

 Heavily linked nodes ("hubs") tend to quickly accumulate even more links, while nodes with only a few links are unlikely to be chosen as the destination for a new link.
 The new nodes have a "preference" to attach themselves to the already heavily linked nodes.